Lesinhovski/ESP32-Tester/README.md

 3 - In the end of the script, will appear on your serial monitor the test results and its duration.

-  *All the tests are automated exept the input pins test, you'll need to test them manually when it begins.
+  *All the tests are automated except the input pins test, you'll need to test them manually when it begins.